 Watch videos of past events on KTOO

-Kimball Theatre Organ concerts are held on the eighth floor of the State Office Building, and continue through March with the help of organists J Allan MacKinnon, Jonas Nordwall and Laurie Clough on Fridays at 12:00pm Bring your lunch and enjoy the diversity of music these organists select.
+Kimball Theatre Organ concerts are held on the eighth floor of the State Office Building, and continue through April with the help of organists J Allan MacKinnon and Laurie Clough on Fridays at 12:00pm Bring your lunch and enjoy the diversity of music these organists select.

 Though housed in the state office building, the organ is the property of the Alaska State Museum.
 You can help support this amazing piece of Alaska's history.
 Donate today.